 Dr Bruce Blasch - Bear Consultants, Inc., Idaho, USA

-Dr Laura Bozeman - Associate Professor/Director: Vision Studies UMass Boston, USA School for Global Inclusion and Social Development
+Dr Laura Bozeman - Associate Professor/Director: Vision Studies UMass Boston, USA School for Global Inclusion and Social Development, USA

 Dr Nora Griffin-Shirley - Texas Tech University, Lubbock, USA